kubernetes/community/contributors/design-proposals/troubleshoot-running-pods.md

 **Troubleshoot arbitrary running containers with minimal prior configuration.**
 This solution requires no prior configuration.

-**Access to all pod namespaces and the file systems of individual containers.**
-This solution runs a container in the shared pod namespaces.
-It relies on the behavior of `/proc/<pid>/root` (and therefore shared PID namespace) to provide access to filesystems of individual containers.
+**Access to namespaces and the file systems of individual containers.** This solution runs a container in the shared pod namespaces (e.g. network) and will attach to the PID namespace of a target container when not shared with the entire pod.
+It relies on the behavior of `/proc/<pid>/root` to provide access to filesystems of individual containers.

 **Fetch troubleshooting utilities at debug time**.
-This solution use normal container image distribution mechanisms to fetch images when the debug command is run.
+This solution uses normal container image distribution mechanisms to fetch images when the debug command is run.